skip-mev/skip-go-cosmwasm-contracts/contracts/adapters/swap/elys/README.md

 Swaps the coin sent using the operations provided.

-Note: The `pool` string field provided in the operations must be able to be converted into a `u64` (the format used by Osmosis for pool IDs)
+Note: The `pool` string field provided in the operations must be able to be converted into a `u64` (the format used by Elys for pool IDs)

 ``` json
 {